It’s not just actors: Over 11,000 city workers will strike in LA on Tuesday | KRDO

 SEIU 721, which represents more than 95,000 workers in Southern California, said members voted to authorize the strike after “repeated labor law violations” by Los Angeles city management.
 Trash truck operators, LAX shuttle drivers and mechanics, and port boat captains are among the workers planning to strike.

-“Despite repeated attempts by city workers to engage management in a fair bargaining process, the city has flat-out refused to honor previous agreements at the bargaining table, prompting workers to file Unfair Labor Practice charges with the City of Los Angeles Employee Relations Board,” the union said in a statement.
+Green said union members feel stretched thin amid hundreds of job vacancies in the city.

+“Fortunately, we have a really terrific mayor that’s new to Los Angeles.
+We have some great city council members, but we have some real out of touch administrators that didn’t want to come to the table and they bargained in bad faith,” he said.
+“It was a real slap in the face to our members.”

-Los Angeles Mayor Karen Bass said in a statement that the Ccity has been bargaining with the union in good faith.
+Los Angeles Mayor Karen Bass said in a statement that the city has been bargaining with the union in good faith.

 “City workers are vital to the function of services for millions of Angelenos every day and to our local economy.
 They deserve fair contracts, and we have been bargaining in good faith with SEIU 721 since January.
 The City will always be available to make progress 24 hours a day, 7 days a week,” she said.